 WebEx Calling Is Now a Reality

-For the first time ever, Cisco has introduced complete and full Cloud PBX and calling functionalities directly into their WebEx Teams platform.
+For the first time ever, Cisco has introduced complete and full Virtual PBX and calling functionalities directly into their WebEx Teams platform.
 Pushing WebEx beyond just collaboration, the solution can now really be seen as a complete Unified Communications platform.
 In fact, according to Cisco, WebEx Teams is now “UC on steroids.”

 By leveraging the Cisco BroadCloud Calling phone system, of course part of what Cisco acquired when they absorbed BroadSoft, the provider has managed to expand WebEx capabilities to include: